 - After three months, begin supplementing the soil with extra fertilizer

 - Examine the potting soil for moisture weekly

 Tips and tricks

-This plant thrives in rich, well-drained soil that is loose enough to allow for proper aeration.
+Raspberries thrive in rich, moisture-retentive, fertile, well-drained soil that is loose enough to allow for proper aeration, lightly acidic soils, which are weed-free.
+Work the soil well and add two inches of aged manure or mature compost.
 The optimal pH level of the soil should range between 5.6 and 6.2.

 The plant requires a full day of sun so position your greenhouse kit accordingly.
 In addition, ensure that you provide adequate lighting since the product will be meager if the plant grows in shady conditions.